Meals from the Heart program:

 7. How many people should I prepare for?

-- Our Ronald McDonald House program is still not at full capacity.
-Please, call our Family Services Team for an update on the number of families to prepare for.
+- Our Ronald McDonald House program is still not at total capacity.
+Family meals should serve approximately 25-30 individuals at the Park Avenue House and 40-45 individuals at the West Pine and West County locations.
+You are also welcome to call our Family Services Team for an update on the number of families to prepare for.

 8. What should I prepare?